tripal/test-tripal-action/README.md

 ### `php-version`

 **Optional** The version of PHP you would like tested.
-This must match one of the current PHP versions TripalDocker is available in (e.g. 8.0 and 8.1).
+This must match one of the current PHP versions TripalDocker is available in (e.g. 8.1, 8.2, 8.3).

-**Default Value:** 8.1
+**Default Value:** 8.3

 ### `pgsql-version`